-It’s no doubt Headroom has become a dance floor favourite since releasing his debut album Artelligent on Nano Records in 2008.
-The last few years have seen Adam Metcalfe perform across the globe on a regular basis while maintaining his roots in Cape Town.
+It’s no doubt Headroom has become a dance floor favourite since releasing his debut album, Artelligent, on Nano Records in 2008.
+Adam Metcalfe’s unique sound has captivated festivals and parties worldwide with performances at the likes of Boom Festival and Ozora Festival, while maintaining his roots in Cape Town.

-Headroom : Well I was already passionate about EDM long before I came down to the Cape and already followed a couple Psy artists and labels, like Flying Rhino Records.
+Well I was already passionate about dance music long before I came down to the Cape and already followed a couple Psy artists and labels, like Flying Rhino Records.
 However, l was certainly given a more thorough schooling once I moved to Cape Town.

 I always see you’re busy in the studio, yet you haven’t released many tracks.

 Hmmmm, well observed.
 It’s due to a few reasons in my opinion.

 Firstly I am a little overkill about my music and spend a lot more time on every detail than I perhaps should.
 The fact that I spend so long on individual songs often means I end up hating them before they’re complete, so I waste a lot of time and music this way.